kktse/kktse.github.io/_posts/2023-02-05-intro-to-front-kinematics-ek20r.markdown

 This workflow offers several key features that enhance its flexibility and
 performance:

-- **Grid Inputs**: The solver service can seamlessly handle combined steering and bump motions.
+- **Input Grids**: The solver service can seamlessly handle combined steering and bump motions.
 - **Multi-threaded Processing**: The analysis service utilizes multiple CPU threads to improve computation speed.